The Principle of the Five Why’s and How Can You Use It Better Listen to Others

 Your Keyboard

 P.S.
-And all those times you type, “LOL”, I have never laughed to myself, and neither have you.
+And all those times you type, “LOL”, I have never laughed, and neither have you.

 Looking Back on Life: How Seeing the Route You Have Taken Can Give You New Clarity